A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Opportunities and Challenges

 \subsection{Synchronization Points}

-A challenge that arises because of the structure of the conjugate gradient method is the synchronization points in the form of global reductions that we mentioned earlier.
+A challenge that arises because of the structure of the CG method is the synchronization points in the form of global reductions that we mentioned earlier.
 One aspect of FPGAs often praised is the unique opportunity to utilize available silicon efficiently.
 Synchronization points by their very nature pose a large issue for this notion as they essentially form a barrier that blocks us from using the entire chip at once.
 For example, in our case, the resource allocated to $A_Lx$ are unused more than half of the time because of the synchronization points.
 As GPUs and CPUs essentially implement very many small kernels an open question is whether FPGAs are suited for compute-heavy tasks with synchronization points.
 While our work implies that this might be a fundamental issue currently, we can not rule out that with the advent of 3D stacked BRAM and/or faster configuration times that FPGAs will not form serious contenders to other architectures even when synchronization points and large input sizes are considered.

-\textbf{Future opportunity:} Multi-contexting on FPGAs is today very expensive, and reconfiguring an FPGA takes orders of seconds.
+\textbf{Future opportunity:} Synchronization points effectively hinder us from using the whole FPGA at once and multi-contexting on FPGAs is today very expensive, as reconfiguring an FPGA takes orders of seconds.
 With future 3D stacking~\cite{cevrero2009using}, we believe that multiple contexts can be held on-chip, and new contexts can be loaded on the order of microseconds (or less), which could open up new opportunities for remedying the issue of global reductions and synchronization points that are essential in many modern iterative solvers.